Fanny Hensel

-Fanny Cäcilie Mendelssohn (Note: /ˈmɛndəlsən, -soʊn/ MEN-dəl-sən-,_--sohn; /de/) (14 November 1805 – 14 May 1847) was a German composer and pianist of the early Romantic era, later known as Fanny Mendelssohn Bartholdy and as Fanny Hensel.
+Fanny Cäcilie Hensel née Mendelssohn (Note: /ˈmɛndəlsən, -soʊn/ MEN-dəl-sən-,_--sohn; /de/) (14 November 1805 – 14 May 1847) was a German composer and pianist of the early Romantic era, also known as Fanny Mendelssohn Bartholdy.
 Her compositions number over 450, and include a string quartet, a piano trio, a piano quartet, an orchestral overture, four cantatas, more than 125 pieces for solo piano, and over 250 lieder.
 Most of these were unpublished in her lifetime.
 Although lauded for her piano technique, she rarely gave public performances outside her family circle.

 She grew up in Berlin and received a thorough musical education from teachers including her mother, as well as the composers Ludwig Berger and Carl Friedrich Zelter.
 Her younger brother Felix Mendelssohn, also a composer and pianist, shared the same education and the two developed a close relationship.
 Owing to her family's reservations and to social conventions of the time about the roles of women, six of her songs were published under her brother's name in his Opus 8 and 9 collections.
 In 1829, she married artist Wilhelm Hensel and, in 1830, they had their only child, Sebastian Hensel.
 In 1846, despite the continuing ambivalence of some of her family (but not her husband) toward her musical ambitions, Fanny Hensel published a collection of songs as her Opus 1.
 She died of a stroke in 1847, aged 41.

 Since the 1990s, her life and works have been the subject of more detailed research.
 Her Easter Sonata was inaccurately credited to her brother in 1970, before new analysis of documents in 2010 corrected the attribution.
 The Fanny & Felix Mendelssohn Museum opened on 29 May 2018 in Hamburg, Germany.

-Life

 Early life and education

 Fanny Mendelssohn was born in Hamburg, the oldest of four children, including her brother Felix Mendelssohn born four years after her.
 She was descended on both sides from distinguished Jewish families; her parents were Abraham Mendelssohn (who was the son of the philosopher Moses Mendelssohn), and Lea Salomon, a granddaughter of the entrepreneur Daniel Itzig.
 She was baptised as a Christian in 1816, becoming Fanny Cäcilie Mendelssohn Bartholdy.
 Despite this, she and her family continued an affinity with the social and moral values of Judaism.
-Like her brother Felix, she objected strongly when their father Abraham changed the family surname to "Mendelssohn Bartholdy" with the intention of playing down their Jewish origins: she wrote to Felix of "Bartholdy, that name which we all dislike."
+She objected strongly when their father Abraham changed the family surname to "Mendelssohn Bartholdy" with the intention of playing down their Jewish origins: she wrote to her brother Felix of "Bartholdy, that name which we all dislike."